Redmond-AI/masky/README.md

    - Preset: slow
    - CRF: 18
    - Pixel format: yuv420p
+   - Output resolution: Scaled to fit within `max_res` x `max_res`, preserving aspect ratio

 5. **Cleanup**: The temporary folder and its contents are deleted after the video is created.

 ## Notes

 - The script uses Lanczos interpolation for resizing to maintain high image quality.
-- The output video is scaled to fit within 2048x2048 dimensions while preserving the aspect ratio.
+- The output video is scaled to fit within the specified `max_res` dimensions while preserving the aspect ratio.
 - Make sure you have ffmpeg installed and accessible in your system's PATH for the video creation step.
+- The `max_res` parameter allows you to control the maximum resolution of the output video, which can be useful for managing file size and processing time.